alex/what-happens-when/README.rst

   in one of its GUI elements (which now is the virtual keyboard application buttons).

-- The virtual keyboard can now raises a software interrupt for sending a 'key pressed' message back to the OS.
+- The virtual keyboard can now raise a software interrupt for sending a 'key pressed' message back to the OS.

 - Which in turn notifies the current focused application of a 'key pressed'